 5. Keep it simple

 Creating a Likert scale survey doesn’t need to be complicated.
-In fact, the best survey questions are concise and to-the-point.
-Long, complex questions, for instance, tend to lose readers or test their patience.
+In fact, the best survey questions are concise and to the point.
+For example, long, complex questions tend to lose readers or test their patience.
 Additionally, inadvertently asking two questions in one can leave respondents unsure of how to answer.

 Likert Scale Examples and Questions

-Below are a number of examples of Likert scales using different numbers of points.
-The Likert scale question examples may also provide inspiration when developing your survey.
-Please note that the numbers in the answers indicate the relative position of items, but not the magnitude of difference.
-You do not have to include numbers in your survey questions if you prefer not to.
+Below are a number of examples of Likert scales using different numbers of points that may provide inspiration when developing your survey.
+However, please note that the numbers in the answers indicate the relative position of items, but not the magnitude of difference.
+Additionally, you do not have to include numbers in your survey questions if you prefer not to.